How I made the HEV suit

 Here’s a video of the spraying process.

-We used several colours in light coats to get the desired effect.
-It worked ok but in hind sight we might have been able to go so a specialist paint store and have them custom mix a few spray colors.
+I used several colours in light coats to get the desired effect.
+It worked ok but in hind sight I might have been able to go so a specialist paint store and have them custom mix a few spray colors.
 Anyway it worked.
-For the silver we used a Rustoleum hammered metallic spray paint for plastics.
+For the silver I used a Rustoleum hammered metallic spray paint for plastics.
 Actually pretty much all of them were for plastics and matte/flat.

 Next came the hand painting part.
 You can use acrylics to paint the detail.
 My only experience was painting Warhammer citadel miniatures as a kid but most of the same practices applied.